What is COVID-19?

 What does this mean for your closings?

 If either the LRO or the banks close, then real estate transactions will not be able to proceed and you would need to seek extensions wherever possible.
 The good news is that everyone is in the same situation!
-The bad news is that there is no right in most re-sale agreements to insist on an extension, however most people are understanding and you will have to rely on their goodness as well as common law principles to extend the transaction.
+The bad news is that there is no right in most re-sale agreements to insist on an extension, however, most people are understanding and you will have to rely on their goodness as well as common law principles to extend the transaction.

 If you find yourself facing financial difficulties as a result of job loss or income reduction during this time, it can be overwhelming and may leave you feeling stressed and unsure of what the next steps are.

-To make it easy, we have put together three simple steps you can do to help resolve your financial difficulties and ensure you can focus on more important things such as your family and your health.
+To make it easy, we have put together five simple steps you can do to help resolve your financial difficulties and ensure you can focus on more important things such as your family and your health.

 - Cut Down on Costs